pchim/Fit-Together/README.md

 npm run watch-s
 ```

-Before making any pull requests, be sure to run the command below to make sure no tests are broken and the linting is okay.
+Before making any pull requests, be sure to run the command below to make sure all tests are passing.
 ```sh
 npm test
 ```